openwisp/openwisp-monitoring/docs/user/settings.rst

 **default**: ``None``
 ============ ==========

-Changes the urlconf option of django urls to point the monitoring API urls to another installed module, example, ``myapp.urls``.
-(Useful when you have a seperate API instance.)
+Changes the ``urlconf`` option of django URLs to point the monitoring API URLs to another installed module, example, ``myapp.urls``.
+(Useful when you have a separate API instance.)

 .. _openwisp_monitoring_api_baseurl: